Miconazole

 Miconazole, sold under the brand name Monistat among others, is an antifungal medication used to treat ring worm, pityriasis versicolor, and yeast infections of the skin or vagina.
 It is used for ring worm of the body, groin (jock itch), and feet (athlete's foot).
 It is applied to the skin or vagina as a cream or ointment.

 Common side effects include itchiness or irritation of the area in which it was applied.
 Use in pregnancy is believed to be safe for the baby.
 Miconazole is in the imidazole family of medications.
 It works by decreasing the ability of fungi to make ergosterol, an important part of their cell membrane.

 Miconazole was patented in 1968 and approved for medical use in 1971.
 It is on the World Health Organization's List of Essential Medicines.
+It is available as a generic medication.

 Medical uses

-Miconazole is mainly used externally for the treatment of ringworm including jock itch and athlete's foot.
-Internal application is used for oral or vaginal thrush (yeast infection).
-This oral gel may also be used for the lip disorder angular cheilitis and other associated systems.
+Miconazole is used externally for the treatment of ringworm, jock itch, and athlete's foot.
+Internal application is used for oral candidiasis or vaginal thrush (yeast infection).

-In the UK, miconazole may be used to treat neonatal oral thrush, while the alternative nystatin is only licensed for patients over the age of one month, but drug interactions are possible.